hbz/lobid-blog/_posts/2019-05-17-skohub-general.md

 ----

-\*<small> Note that while SkoHub has clear similarities with the "Information-Sharing Pipeline" envisioned in Ilik and Koster 2019 regarding the use of social web protocols on authority data, there is also a fundamental difference: While Ilik and Koster are talking about sharing updates *of* authority entries themselves (e.g. receiving updates for a person profile to be considered for inclusion in one's own authority file), SkoHub is about sending notifications *to* an entry in an authority file or other controlled vocabulary when they are used to describe content.</small>
+\*<small> Note that while SkoHub has clear similarities with the "Information-Sharing Pipeline" envisioned in Ilik and Koster 2019 regarding the use of social web protocols on authority data, there is also a fundamental difference: While Ilik and Koster are talking about sharing *updates* of authority entries themselves (e.g. receiving updates for a person profile to be considered for inclusion in one's own authority file), SkoHub is about sharing new *links* to an entry in an authority file or other controlled vocabulary.</small>

 # References